Types of Scoliosis Treatment

 Most treatment options aim at relieving any discomfort and reducing the risk for curvature progression.
 Not all patients diagnosed with scoliosis will require treatment, but for those who do, a physician may first recommend several non-surgical options, such as:

 If surgery becomes necessary

 Depending on the severity of the curvature and related symptoms, a patient of any age may be advised to have surgical scoliosis treatment.
-A patient’s only surgical option used to be traditional open back fusion, a highly invasive procedure requiring large incisions, muscle dissection and the placement of bulky spine stabilization hardware.
-Recovery from these types of operations is lengthy and arduous, largely due to the dissection of muscles, ligaments and other soft tissues that support the spine.
+A patient’s only surgical option used to be traditional open back fusion, a highly invasive procedure requiring large incisions, muscle disruption and the placement of bulky spine stabilization hardware.
+Recovery from these types of operations is lengthy and arduous, largely due to the disruption of muscles, ligaments and other soft tissues that support the spine.